Defxult/reactionmenu/README.md

 ---
 ---
 ## ButtonsMenu
-A `ButtonsMenu` is just like a reacton menu except it uses discords new Buttons feature.
+A `ButtonsMenu` is just like a reaction menu except it uses discords new Buttons feature.
 With buttons, you can enable and disable them, set a certain color for them with emojis, have buttons that send hidden messages, and add hyperlinks.
 This library offers a broader range of functionalities such as who clicked the button, how many times it was clicked and more.
 It uses [dislash.py](https://github.com/EQUENOS/dislash.py) to implement the Buttons functionality, but uses some of it's own methods in order to make a Button pagination menu simple.

 ## Showcase
 ![buttons_showcase](https://cdn.discordapp.com/attachments/655186216060321816/855818139450081280/buttons_showcase_reduced.gif)